-10.6.3.6 Protection state table
+10.6.3.5 Protection state table

 The state machine does not yet cover the scenario where a steering preferred station is either inserted or removed from a ring containing all wrapping preferred stations.
-Currently the portions of the state machine that are not required for stations that are not wrap capable are marked.
+This will be added as part of the protection state machine contribution as part of a comment on D2.2.